lord-executor/kirby-json-api/README.md

 > **Note**: The built-in API is disabled by default and has to be enabled first in the Kirby configuration as described below.

 ## Configuring the Built-In API
+**Note:** Configuring handler functions for the built-in API (namely the `jsonapi.built-in.auth` and `jsonapi.built-in.lang` handlers) works differently from setting the same handlers directly on custom API routes.

+Since most classes are not yet loaded when the configuration file is being executed, you can't actually use any of the classes provided by the JSON API or other plugins directly.
+You can however use **factory functions** to do this.
+A factory function is just a function that returns the actual handler.
+Since the factory function is executed when the built-in API is being initialized, all classes from the JSON API are available in the factory function body.

 ### Enabling the API
 To enable the built-in API, add the following to your Kirby configuration.
 The built-in API is disabled by default as a security measure.
 You should only enable it if you actually need it and if you do, you should make sure to check out the remaining security configuration options.
 ```php
 c::set('jsonapi.built-in.enabled', true);
 ```

 ### Authentication and Authorization
 Once enabled, the built-in API is only available to the logged-in Kirby admin - again, primarily for security.

-To make the API available to all logged-in users, you can set the configuration as follows:
+To make the API available to all logged-in users, you can use a **factory** function to set the configuration as follows:
 ```php
 c::set('jsonapi.built-in.auth', function () {
 	return Lar\JsonApi\JsonApiAuth::isLoggedIn();